billforsternz/retro-sargon/README.md

 early chess program Sargon in Z80 assembly language.
 This is a project to bring the code presented in the book back to life in the modern era.

+(By the way: Please also check out [my new Sargon project](https://github.com/billforsternz/zargon).)

 Why would you do that?
 ======================